Kawaxte/TwentyTenLauncher/README.md

 ## Building from Source

 This project uses [Maven](https://maven.apache.org/) to manage dependencies and build the application.
-To build the project, you will need to have [Maven](https://maven.apache.org/) installed on your computer.
 To build the project from source, follow these steps:

 1. Clone the repository to your computer by using [Git](https://git-scm.com/) or by downloading the source code as a `.zip` file.